knpuniversity/oo/knpu/episode3/interfaces.md

 # Interfaces

-Notice, `AbstractShipStorage` unlike `AbstractShip` that we created earlier, doesn't actually have any logic in it.
+Notice, `AbstractShipStorage` unlike `AbstractShip`, doesn't actually have any logic in it.
 All it does is have a contract that guarantees anything that extends this has these two functions.
 It turns out that when you have an abstract class like this that only contains abstract functions and no real code, well it's the perfect opportunity to use an Interface.